-Plan to maximise your inheritance tax (IHT) nil rate band on death.
+Plan to maximise your IHT nil rate band on death.

 Everyone has a nil rate band of £325,000 on which no IHT is charged.
+If you have a shill the second of £325,000 on which no IHT is charged.
 If you have children, or stepchildren, you can add up to £175,000 (known as the residence nil rate band) to your nil rate band by leaving your home to one or more direct descendants on your death, or to certain types of trust.
 Your Will needs to make it clear who should inherit the home.
 This extra relief is restricted to the net value of the home, after deduction of any mortgage.
 It is also restricted where your estate is worth over £2 million on death.
 It may be worth paying down a mortgage to reduce the deduction from the value of the home or making some lifetime gifts to reduce the value of your estate below £2 million.
-The total value of the nil rate band is fixed until at least 6 April 2028 (assuming no immediate changes following the upcoming general election).
+The total value of the nil rate band is fixed until at least 6 April 2030.